-If you're just recovering from depression, you may still feel pretty exhausted.
-Putting on your sneakers and going to the gym could seem like the last thing you want to do.
-But the fact is that exercise is important for both your physical and mental health.
+If you're recovering from depression, you may feel pretty tired.
+A trip to the gym could seem like the last thing you want to do.
+But exercise is good for your head, and research backs this up.

-Many studies show that physical activity can help with recovery from depression.
-One such study showed that exercise -- three sessions of aerobic activity each week -- worked about as well as medication in reducing the symptoms of depression.
-In addition, the researchers found that after 10 months, people who exercised were much less likely to relapse than people who took medicine.
-The results were published in the journal Psychosomatic Medicine in 2000.
-A 2005 study in the American Journal of Preventive Medicine showed that moderate aerobic workouts, done three to five times weekly, cut mild to moderate depression symptoms nearly in half.
+One study that involved 80 adults with mild to moderate major depression found that three sessions of heart-pumping activity each week for 12 weeks worked about as well as medication in fighting the symptoms of depression.
+The researchers also found that after 10 months, people who exercised were much less likely to relapse than people who took medicine.
+The results of another study showed that three to five weekly workouts that got the heart and lungs working harder cut mild to moderate symptoms of the mood disorder nearly in half.

-Start slow.
-Don't try to jump from a life of total inactivity right to marathon training!
-That will just leave you sore and demoralized.
+- Start slow.
+If you do too much too fast, you’ll probably wind up sore and discouraged.
 Instead, gradually work your way up.
-Start by exercising just for a short period of time -- a few minutes or more -- only on a few days of the week.
+Begin by exercising for a few minutes or more on a few days of the week.
 Don't do more than that for a week or two.
-Slowly build up to exercising for half an hour or more, four days a week.
+Slowly build up to 30 minutes or more, 5 days a week.

-Break it up.
-You don't have to get all of your physical activity in a single stretch or with one activity.
-Many people prefer doing smaller sessions of exercise during the day and varying the types of exercise.
-Three 15 minute walks are as good as one 45 minute walk.
+- Break it up.
+You don't have to get all of your physical activity in a single stretch or with one type of exercise.
+Many people prefer to do shorter workouts throughout the day, and they vary the types they do.
+Three 15-minute walks are as good as one 45-minute walk.

-Pick something you enjoy.
-This advice may seem obvious.
-But a lot of people choose a sport not because they like it, but because they think that it will be good for them.
-If you treat exercise like a bitter medicine -- unpleasant but good for you -- you probably won't stick with it.
-Remember that there are a lot of activities to choose from, and they can be enjoyable: swimming in a local pool, using home fitness equipment in front of the TV, going for hikes, or taking a fun exercise class.
-Try different types of physical activity until you find one that you really like doing.
+- Pick something you enjoy.
+A lot of people choose a sport not because they like it, but because they think it will be good for them.
+But if you treat exercise like a chore, you probably won't stick with it.
+Instead, try different activities until you find one or more that excite you.
+Maybe you can swim in a local pool, use a treadmill in front of the TV in your living room, go for hikes, or take an exercise class, for example.

-Exercise with other people.
-Solo physical activity is sometimes hard to stick to - it makes it easier to decide not to do it at that moment.
-But if you have a plan to exercise with someone else, you might feel more committed.
-So seek out an exercise partner.
-Make a date to walk with a neighbor at a specific time, on specific days.
+- Get moving with other people.
+Solo workouts are sometimes hard to stick to.
+If you have a plan to do it with someone else, you might feel more committed.
+So find an exercise buddy.
+Make a date to walk with a neighbor at a set time on specific days.
 Or start up a regular tennis game with a friend.
-Many people find that structured classes -- like aerobics or yoga -- also help them stick with a program.
+Many people find that structured classes, like aerobics or yoga, also help them stick with a program.

-Get more everyday physical activity.
-Try adding a little extra physical activity whenever and wherever you can during your daily routine.
+- Get more everyday physical activity.
+Work it into your daily routine whenever and wherever you can.
 Take the stairs instead of the elevator.
-Park a little further away from your workplace, so you can sneak in some extra walking.
+Park a little farther away from your workplace, so you can sneak in some extra walking.
 Stuff your remote control under a couch cushion and get up to change the channel.
-Over time, little changes to your behavior can add up to a big improvement in your health!
+Over time, good habits like these can make a big difference.